-- Must meet a minimum annual payroll threshold for new direct jobs of \$250,000 for firms with 50 or less employees or \$500,000 for firms with more than 50 employees - The employer must create a minimum of 5 net new jobs - Reward is a cash rebate up to a 6% of annual gross payroll for up to 10 years - Must be in favored industry, or distressed region, or have 50% of sales out-of-state
+- Must meet a minimum annual payroll threshold for new direct jobs of \$225,000 for firms with 50 or less employees or \$675,000 for firms with more than 50 employees - The employer must create a minimum of 5 net new jobs for forms with 50 or less employees or 15 new jobs for firms with more than 50 employees - Reward is a cash rebate up to a 6% of annual gross payroll for up to 10 years - Must be in favored industry, or distressed region, or have 50% of sales out-of-state

-- Sales and use tax rebate is associated with Quality Jobs Program on capital expenses or a 1.5% investment tax credit for qualifying expenses. - Competitive Projects Payroll Incentive Program allows a participating qualified firm either a rebate of state sales and use taxes on capital expenditures or a 1.2% percent project facility expense rebate.
+Sales and use tax rebate is associated with Quality Jobs Program on capital expenses or a 1.5% investment tax credit for qualifying expenses.

-Personal property tax abatement: The Industrial Tax Exemption allows a property tax abatement for industries in certain NAICS codes who engage in new capital investments in the state
+- The Industrial Tax Exemption allows a property tax abatement for industries in certain NAICS codes who engage in new capital investments in the state. - The Restoration Tax Abatement allows an up to ten-year abatement of property taxes on the renovations and improvements of existing commercial structures and owner-occupied residences.